 The HeartCry Missionary Society began in 1988 in the country of Peru with a desire to aid indigenous or native missionaries so that they might reach their own peoples and establish biblical churches among them.
-Since then, the Lord has expanded our borders to include not only Latin America, but also Africa, Asia, Europe, the Middle East, and Russia.
+Since then, the Lord has expanded our borders to include not only Latin America, but also Africa, Asia, Eurasia, Europe, and the Middle East.

 The goal of our ministry is to facilitate the advancement of indigenous missionaries throughout the world.
 Our strategy consists of four primary components: financial support, theological training, Scripture and literature distribution, and the supply of any tool necessary to facilitate the completion of the Great Commission.

 We currently support approximately 234 missionary families in 39 countries around the globe.

 HeartCry Missionary Society was founded and still exists for the advancement of four major goals: